samikhawja/weather_dashboard/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This webpage is up-to-date every second with the time and date and will allow you to create a day plan by the hour.
-You can add in each text field, with the appropiate, hour and save it with localStorage.
-Depending on what time it is, if the hour box is white, that mean that time has passed.
+This webpage is up-to-date every second with the time and date and will allow you to to see the current weather.
+You can change the location through the search bar and clicking search.
+Depending on what the UV Index is, an appropiate color will display for the UV Index.

 <!-- USAGE EXAMPLES -->
 ## Code Snippet

-While coding this day planner, this piece of code / function proved to be the hardest to figure out.
-I had to create a function that would first display military time in order to compare it with my time slots and turn those strings into numbers with parse!
-I then had to create an if statement in order to change the colors of the time slots depending on the current time of day.
+While coding this weather dashbaord, this piece of code / function proved to be the hardest to figure out.
+I had to create different variables that would all go into one '$' and creating an 'img' tag was the hardest.
+It was the hardest because my webpage would display the link rather than the icon and i was through trial and error, I found out the correct formation.
 This part of the javascript wasn't easy but it was fun because of the challenge!
 ```
 var cityN = city.toUpperCase()
 var date = new Date(response.dt*1000).toLocaleDateString();